ebabel-games/magicalhex/README.md

 - Remove build step
 - Remove React.js (just Three.js and plain Javascript)
 - Remove Firebase
-- Add static starting origin area
+- Build procedural zones and store them locally for future reuse
 - Add debug flag and debug settings mode when flag is true.
-- Infinite world: when player goes near edges of the origin static area, generate procedurally the areas where he is likely to go to.
-These procedural areas should then stored in localStorage and read from there next time.
+- Infinite zones: when player goes near edges of the current zone, generate procedurally the zones where he is likely to go to.
+These procedural zones should then stored in localStorage and read from there next time.
+- Persist zones and player position: each time the game loads, start the camera position where the player left off and load the zone that has been procedurally generated.

 ### Released tags
 * 1.0.0 remove Facebook integration and let anyone move around virtual environment without any login